gbmhunter/blog/content/electronics/components/capacitors/_index.md

   </tbody>
 </table>

-Tantalum capacitors are actually special type of electrolytic capacitor.
-But they deserve their own category because of their special properties and wide-spread use.
-The have lower ESR, lower leakage and higher temperature ranges (up to 125°C) than their electrolytic counterparts.
+Tantalum capacitors are a special type of electrolytic capacitor.
+But they are categorized distinctly from general electrolytic capacitors because of their special properties and wide-spread use.
+The have lower ESR, lower leakage and higher temperature ranges (up to 125°C) than their general electrolytic counterparts.

 {{% figure src="container-of-th-tantalum-caps.jpg" width="700px" caption="Through-hole tantalum capacitors." %}}

+There are two basic types of tantalum capacitors, older _solid_ tantalum capacitors and newer _wet_ tantalum capacitors.

+#### Solid Tantalum Capacitors

-Most tantalum capacitors are made with a solid electrolyte, and therefore are not prone to the electrolyte evaporation/drying up problems normal electrolytics have.
+As their name suggests, _solid_ tantalum capacitors contain a solid electrolyte.
+Not prone to the electrolyte evaporation/drying up problems normal electrolytics have.
 This makes them able to retain their rated capacitance for years, if not decades.

+#### Wet Tantalum Capacitors

+_Wet_ tantalum capacitors are a newer from of tantalum capacitor, with a better energy density than solid types.
+Higher price than solid tantalum capacitors.
+Wet tantalum capacitors have the interesting property of being able to **self-heal** and stop leakage current due to breakdown[^bib-nasa-self-healing-tantalum].
+The wet electrolyte is able to deliver oxygen and reform the oxide layer in locations where it is compromised[^bib-wikipedia-tantalum-capacitor].

 #### Construction